 In architecture, Postmodernism is associated with the reuse of styles from previous periods, as well as the use of many colours, forms, and materials.
 Postmodernism is a sort of heir to Historicism and a reaction to the Modernism’s minimal, monochrome, and modular design language.

-Though awning and projecting casement windows emerged in this period, very few new window types were designed or developed during postmodernism.
-However, the energy crises of the 1970s (in 1974 and 1979) had a significant impact on window design.
+Though projecting top-hung and and projecting side-hung windows were developed during this period, there was not a specific type of window characteristic of Postmodernism.
+However, the energy crisis of the 1970s had a significant impact on window design.
 Windows became smaller, and focus shifted to energy optimisation.